robertbraeutigam/scan/README.md

 ### Structure

-The wiring language is a binary structure either generated directly or compiled from some textual description (language not defined here).
+The wiring language is a binary structure either generated directly or compiled from some textual or graphical description (language not defined here).
 Structure as follows;
 * 'S','W' (2 bytes for ASCII characters 'S' and 'W')
 * Version (byte)